 Republic of Maldives consists of 1,190 islands (approximately 200 are inhabited) in the Indian Ocean, southwest of Sri Lanka.
 It is a presidential republic and has a population of approximately 340,000, with more than 100,000 people residing in the capital city of Malé, and an estimated 110,000 to 120,000 foreign workers.
 Beautiful atolls, inhabited by over 1,100 species of fish and other sea life, attract about a million visitors each year.
 Tourism facilities are well developed on the resort islands.
-Read the Department of State’s Fact Sheet on Maldives for additional information.
+Learn about the U.S. relationship to countries around the world.

 A valid passport, along with an onward/return ticket and sufficient funds, is required for entry.
 A no-cost visitor visa valid for 30 days is issued upon arrival.

 The Department of Immigration and Emigration routinely approves requests for extension of stays up to 90 days for travelers who present evidence of sufficient funds and who stay in a resort or hotel or present a letter from a local sponsor.
 Anyone staying more than 60 days without proper authorization faces heavy fines and deportation.

 Travelers need a yellow fever immunization if they are arriving from an infected area.
 Visit the Republic of the Maldives, Department of Immigration and Emigration for the most current visa information.